IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 ##### 55.4.2.1.2 Specialty Visit Scheduling
 ###### 55.4.2.1.2.1 Specialty Visit Scheduling Use Case Description
-Dr. Brown detects that a radiology examination is recommended to proceed the treatment of her Patient Mr. White.
+Dr. Brown detects that a radiology examination is recommended to proceed with the treatment of her Patient Mr. White.
 Dr. Brown opens the radiology examination scheduling in her clinical information systems and selects a radiology facility for the examination.
+She asks the system to show the existing appointments for the patient, and then asks for potential appointment slots for the radiology procedure.

 From the list of available time slots presented in the clinical information system Dr. Brown selects an appropriate time slot for the examination of Mr. White.
 Dr. Brown records the booking details